 To access the Backups section of your website, from the Hub 2.0 My Sites page, click on the site you would like to manage and click on the Backups option in the site manager menu.

-If your site is not hosted with WPMU DEV, and you have not set up Snapshot Pro on your site, click the Activate button to start tracking and managing your SEO in the Hub.
+If your site is not hosted with WPMU DEV, and you have not set up Snapshot Pro on your site, click the Activate button.
 This will install and activate Snapshot Pro on your website.

 The settings available in the Backup tab are slightly different for sites hosted by WPMU DEV than for sites hosted by another provider.
 This document covers the options for both.